 But even in the first two years, I battled a bevy of symptoms.

-Symptoms of a weakened immune system like fatigue, hair loss, and frequent infections.
-Neurological symptoms like headaches, insomnia, and sleep disturbances.
-Gastrointestinal symptoms like nausea and vomiting.
+Symptoms of a weakened immune system like headaches, hair loss, and frequent infections.
+Flu symptoms like malaise, sore throats, and muscle aches.
+Neurological symptoms like fatigue, insomnia, and brain fog.
+Gastrointestinal symptoms like nausea, vomiting, and abdominal cramping.
 Even neuropsychiatric symptoms like depression, anxiety, and irritability.

-All those little symptoms I was having?
+All those little symptoms?
 I didn’t realize they added up to one big problem.
 I just kept going.